MuratAkkus0/IT_Helpdesk_System/client/src/components/README.md

 ## Styling

-- **Tailwind CSS** kullanılmaktadır
+- **Tailwind CSS** is used
 - Consistent color palette (gray-800, blue-600, etc.)
 - Responsive design first approach
-- Dark theme odaklı tasarım
+- Dark theme focused design

 ## Type Safety

-Gelecekte TypeScript entegrasyonu için:
+For future TypeScript integration:

-- Props interfaces tanımlanacak
+- Props interfaces will be defined
-- Generic componentler için type parametreleri
+- Type parameters for generic components
 - Strict typing for API responses

-Bu yapı sayesinde kodunuz daha modüler, test edilebilir ve sürdürülebilir hale gelmiştir.
+Thanks to this structure, your code becomes more modular, testable and maintainable.